melt-umn/ableC/tutorials/declarations/README.md

 Since as mentioned earlier, C attempts to treat values and types the same way, the `typedefDecls` production is structured similarly to `variableDecls`.
 The only difference is that there is no storage class provided and the declarators should not have initializers, since these are not applicable for types.

 The `functionDeclaration` production declares a function.
 Since we need to reference the original declaration of a function from the environment, we have the actual internals of declaring a function factored into the `FunctionDecl` nonterminal, constructed via `functionDecl` production.
+A function declaration takes a list of storage classes, a list of `SpecialSpecifier`s (things such as `inline` or `_Noreturn`), base type and type modifier expressions, a name, `Attributes`, a list of initial function-scope declarations, and a body statement.
+These type expressions specify the type of the function - the `BaseTypeExpr` gives the base type of the return type, and the `TypeModifierExpr` must be a `functionTypeExprWithArgs` or `functionTypeExprWithoutArgs`.

 ## Concrete syntax